Brandon Brennan: Seattle Mariners

 The Seattle Mariners identified Brennan as a player to target when their analytics department identified improvements in Brennan's changeup.
 At the Winter Meetings in December 2018, they selected Brennan with the 13th pick in the Rule 5 draft.
 Brennan made the Seattle Mariners's 2019 Opening Day roster.
 He made his major league debut on March 21, 2019, pitching a scoreless eighth inning against the Oakland Athletics.
 Overall for the 2019 Mariners, he was 3–6 with a 4.56 ERA in 44 appearances, striking out 47 batters in 47 1/3 innings pitched.
 With the 2020 Mariners, Brennan recorded a 3.68 ERA with seven strikeouts in five appearances.

 On April 28, 2021, Brennan was designated for assignment following the waiver claim of Jacob Nottingham.

 Boston Red Sox

 On May 3, 2021, Brennan was claimed off waivers by the Boston Red Sox and was assigned to the Triple-A Worcester Red Sox.
 He was called up and added to Boston's active roster on June 10.
 He pitched three scoreless innings in one appearance for the team, then was designated for assignment on June 13.
 He was outrighted to Triple-A Worcester on June 16.
 Brennan made 32 appearances for Triple-A Worcester, going 1–2 with a 5.97 ERA and 37 strikeouts.
 On September 14, 2021, the Red Sox released Brennan.

 Atlanta Braves

 On March 10, 2022, Brennan signed a minor league contract with the Atlanta Braves.
-He was released on July 7, 2022.
+In 24 appearances for the Triple-A Gwinnett Stripers, he struggled to a 6.91 ERA with 33 strikeouts across 27 1/3 innings pitched.
+Brennan was released by the Braves organization on July 7.

 Tecolotes de los Dos Laredos

 On July 14, 2022, Brennan signed with the Tecolotes de los Dos Laredos of the Mexican League.
+In 3 games (2 starts) for the team, Brennan went 2-0 with 7 strikeouts in 10 innings, and did not concede a run.

+Brennan made 19 starts for Dos Laredos in 2023, compiling an 11-4 record and 3.69 ERA with 59 strikeouts across 97 2/3 innings pitched.

+Fubon Guardians

+On January 26, 2024, Brennan signed with the Fubon Guardians of the Chinese Professional Baseball League.
+In 14 starts for Fubon, he compiled a 2–6 record and 5.34 ERA with 40 strikeouts across 64 innings pitched.
+Brennan was released by the Guardians on July 26.

+Tecolotes de los Dos Laredos (second stint)

+On February 27, 2025, Brennan signed with the Tecolotes de los Dos Laredos of the Mexican League.